This is Part 7 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Backend defines where Terraform's state snapshots are stored.
 A given Terraform configuration can either specify a backend, integrate with HCP Terraform, or do neither and default to storing state locally.

-backend, which stores state in a file named terraform.tfstate
+the local backend, which stores state in a file named terraform.tfstate in the

 current working directory.